-- The threats to wall lizards include predation by cats, re-pointing of old walls, shading of walls and rockeries and tidying up areas without thinking about their requirements.
-You can help:
+The threats to wall lizards include predation by cats, re-pointing of old walls, shading of walls and rockeries and tidying up areas without thinking about their requirements.
+We can all help:

 - When dismantling walls or tidying up gardens do it carefully so as not to injure lizards – wall lizards hibernate in winter and are very vulnerable at this time.

 - Re-point walls sympathetically leaving some small gaps and holes so that the lizards can still use them.

 - When re-building walls use air bricks or pipes to act as shelters and tunnels in the structure.

 - Decrease shading on walls by pruning bushes and trees but leave some ivy and other vegetation as these are good egg laying sites.